marianogappa/parseq/README.md

 # ParSeq

-Parallel processing with sequential output (respecting order of input).
+The parseq package provides a simple interface for processing a stream in parallel, with configurable level of parallelism, while still outputting a sequential stream that respects the order of input.

 ## Should I use this?